Minimalist Christmas Gifts For Kids 2020

 Small Animals – my daughter uses these specific Wild Animal ones almost every day.
 She loves building zoo’s with the magnet tiles or using these animals when she is playing with playdough.
 They are great for adding to sensory play.
 The possibilities are endless with toys like these, which really helps build their imagination.

-Tin Tea Set – this is on my wish list for my daughter this year.
-She loves to pretend to have tea.
-This is a timeless playtime activity.
+Tin Tea Set – This is a timeless playtime activity.
 I prefer the tin set over a plastic set because it is higher quality and can potentially be passed down.
 Plus, the woodland animals one I linked to is adorable.

-Snap Jewelry Beads – if any of your kids love jewelry this is a really cool way for them to design and make there own, over and over again.
+Snap Jewelry Beads – if any of your kids love jewelry this is a really cool way for them to design and make their own, over and over again.

 Boogie Board– I just learned about these this year and they are super cool.
 A boogie board is this paperless device that kids can write on and erase instantly.
 It’s like a modern-day Etch A Sketch.
 You will probably need to check it out to see exactly what I am talking about.